The Power of Intelligence-Driven Deception Networks

-Machine learning techniques (see blog) can play a vital role in identifying patterns within behaviors associated with nefarious actions or anomalous behaviors that can drive selection of those actors executing those behaviors for deception investigation.
+Machine learning techniques can play a vital role in identifying patterns within behaviors associated with nefarious actions or anomalous behaviors that can drive selection of those actors executing those behaviors for deception investigation.

 At a high-level the security team could apply the following decision chart to behavioral response: